maxwellkonnaris/prism/README.md

 ## Description

 PRISM is an R package for running simulations and robust covariance analysis on count data using a bootstrap scale estimation approach to solve partially identified systems.
 This package is particularly useful for researchers working with high-dimensional data who need robust methods to estimate covariances.
-PRISM utilizes parallel computing for computationally efficient estimation dependent on available CPU cores, the size of matrix, and the number of bootstrap samples specified.
-On a local 11 core CPUs, 10x286 matrix, and default parameters: Expected 1 minutes 32 seconds.
-On a HPC 47 core CPUs, 10x286 matrix, and 1000 bootstrap samples: Expected 15 seconds.
+PRISM utilizes parallel computing for computationally efficient estimation dependent on available CPU cores, the size of matrix, and the number of bootstrap samples specified. <br>
+Local 11 core CPUs, 10x286 matrix, and default parameters: Expected 1 minutes 32 seconds. <br>
+HPC 47 core CPUs, 10x286 matrix, and 1000 bootstrap samples: Expected 15 seconds. <br>

 ## Installation